 MEDICATION: Take your pain relief and antibiotic medication as directed.
 Any medication you ceased prior to surgery must not be taken after your surgery until you are completely healed or as directed by your physician.

-To schedule a consultation with Dr. Craig Layt or to learn more about rhinoplasty (nose surgery) contact our practice on the Gold Coast.
-Any surgical or invasive procedure carries risks.
-Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
+To schedule a consultation with Dr Craig Layt or to learn more about rhinoplasty (nose surgery), please contact our practice.